canerertano/bookz/README.md

     ```sh
         $ npm install
     ```
-* start the development server with
+* start the server with
     ```sh
         $ npm start
     ```
 * open the 'http://localhost:3000/' link in the browser

 ## Author

 Caner Ertano @cnrkfks